Client

 HOTA Commercialisation Strategy

-HOTA – Home of the Arts – transforms ageing civic infrastructure into a dynamic arts and recreation precinct for Australia’s fastest-growing city.
-It creates a vibrant, world-class cultural hub that elevates identity, diversifies the visitor economy, fosters creative industry growth, and supports economic development.
+HOTA – Home of the Arts – transformed ageing civic infrastructure into a dynamic arts and recreation precinct for Australia’s fastest-growing city.
+The $350 million investment established a world-class cultural hub that has elevated identity, diversified and amplified the visitor economy, and fostered a vibrant creative sector.

-The HOTA Commercialisation Strategy frames the project inception, defining priorities for the precinct’s staged realisation.
-Maytrix delivered the comprehensive strategy, balancing strategic and commercial outcomes for the transformative, multi-stage development, including the HOTA Outdoor Stage and HOTA Gallery.
+The HOTA Commercialisation Strategy framed the project inception, defining priorities for the precinct’s staged realisation.
+Maytrix delivered the comprehensive strategy, balancing strategic and commercial outcomes for the transformative, multi-stage development.

 Located on the former Gold Coast civic offices site, HOTA is now a vibrant arts, cultural, and lifestyle destination.
 It diversifies the visitor economy, fosters creative industry growth, and supports economic development.
 The precinct achieves this by integrating arts, events, and creative industries into a cohesive civic experience.